 Why You're a Perfect Fit for the Job

-The next section of a cover letter structure is the fun part -- it's where you'll convince the hiring manager they should hire you — and not the person whose resume is behind yours.
+The next section of a cover letter structure is the fun part.
+It's where you'll convince the hiring manager they should hire you.

 In this section, answer these questions: